 The Kingdom of God – The Kingdoms of Men

 The Bible depicts the rulers and kingdoms of this world as being hostile to God (Psalm 2).
-Knowing this and knowing the pain and misery that rulers and Heads of State have heaped upon earthly citizens, including Christians, and that they have been far from agents of “good”, we must learn to reconcile this with Paul’s words in Romans 13.
-If Paul was making the claim that we must submit to State officials and policies, this means that the Egyptian midwives should have obeyed Pharaoh and killed all the Hebrew males at their birth, that Rahab should not have hidden the Hebrew spies from the city officials that were looking for them, that the apostles should have stopped preaching that Jesus Christ is Lord, and that German Christians were obligated to participate in the holocaust.
+Knowing this, and knowing the pain and misery that rulers and Heads of State have heaped upon earthly citizens, including Christians, and in some instances specifically Christians, and that they have been far from agents of “good” (even in Paul’s day as he wrote Romans 13), we must interpret Paul’s words accordingly.
+If Paul was making the claim that we are required to submit to State officials and policies, as some claim, this means that the Egyptian midwives should have obeyed Pharaoh and killed all the Hebrew males at their birth, that Rahab should not have hidden the Hebrew spies from the city officials that were looking for them, that the apostles should have stopped preaching that Jesus Christ is Lord, that German Christians were obligated to participate in the holocaust, and that today’s Christians are obligated to yield to the State when it comes to the murder of humans in the womb, immoral wars, injustices, the definition of marriage, the forced redistribution of wages, and more.
 In the first three biblical examples, we see God specifically bless the individuals because of their actions – actions that defied State authority.

 The Christian and the State

 Many Christians agree, that in order to prevent harm, there are times we should not obey State policies and officials.
 On the other hand, due to the support of militarism, welfarism, and political authoritarianism, many professing Christians have made an idol of the State and they are hindering the purpose of God’s churches.